Galleria Vittorio Emanuele II – Milan, Italy

 For Cruise Travelers

-If you’re spending time in Milan before or after a cruise from Venice or Rome, the Galleria Vittorio Emanuele II is an easy and elegant stop right in the heart of the city.
-It’s a perfect place to enjoy a relaxed stroll, grab a cappuccino, and soak in Milan’s classic style.
+If you’re spending time in Milan before or after a cruise from Venice or Rome, the Galleria Vittorio Emanuele II is an easy, elegant stop right in the heart of the city.
+It’s perfect for a relaxed stroll, a cappuccino break, or a stylish introduction to Milan’s classic architecture.

 Insider Tips